 Whether you sell or rent storage containers, you goal is likely the same: introduce your brand to new customers and increase revenue.
 Let’s face it – America’s buying experience has fundamentally moved online.
 So to stay competitive in this industry, you have to stay on top of utilizing internet-based storage container leads, and getting good at it!
 Here are a few key principles for taking advantage of this lead source:

 Familiarity and Intent

 There are different levels of both familiarity with your brand and intent to buy, and these two things will heavily impact whether the lead will be converted into a sale.
 Familiarity can range from leads that recognize your brand, were referred by someone who recognizes your brand, or are repeat buyers, to leads that have never heard of your company and don’t understand what you have to offer.
 There’s also intent to buy, which can range from sales-ready buyers who come to you on their own, to people who have no intent to buy whatsoever.

-Generating leads with high intent to buy and putting in place systems that will improve your brand recognition will yield the best results.
+Generating storage container leads with high intent to buy and putting in place systems that will improve your brand recognition will yield the best results.

 Revenue: a 2-Part Equation

 Revenue is the end goal for everyone, isn’t it?
 There are two sides to this coin – lead quality and sales excellence.
 About 43% of success is based on lead quality and the other 57% is based on the performance of your sales team.
 So first, you’ll have to spend time and effort understanding whether your leads have active intent to buy.
 Second, you’ll have practice good follow-through – calling fast, often, tracking your progress, and continuing to nurture potential buyers as time moves forward.
 If you factor out either end of the equation, you’ll lose!

 5 Common Sales Mistakes With Web-Based Storage Container Leads